-Childhood is often thought to be the best part of life.
-It is a time to have fun, make mistakes and discover the world around you.
-These early years of life are especially unique.
-Infants, children and teenagers are very different from adults: from how their bodies work to how they think.
-From birth, to adulthood, medical care needs to be tailored every step of the way.
+Childhood is a unique time of life.
+Children learn, grow and make mistakes.
+They discover the world around them.
+Babies, children and teenagers are different from adults.
+As they grow, their bodies and minds work in new ways.
+Health needs change.
+From birth, to adulthood, medical care needs to be tailored at each step.
 Researchers learn how to do this through studies with children from different age groups.
 It is important that all people taking part in studies are protected, and it is especially important for children and teenagers.
-The Institutional Review Board (IRB) that approves and oversees every study has special rules for studies involving children, and makes sure that they are safe as they help doctors learn more about caring for their medical needs.
+The Institutional Review Board (IRB) oversees research at universities.
+IRBs have special rules to protect children.
+Each study must be approved before it starts.
+These rules make sure studies are safe for children as they help doctors learn more about caring for child health.

 Whether you're looking for studies on ClinicalTrials.gov or helping researcher find you on ResearchMatch, always keep the following in mind: